 inputs and outputs.
 Renku will then delete these two files.

 By default, Renku looks for these two files in

 can change this default location by setting

 environment variable.
-When set, it points to a sub-directory within the
+When set, it points to the directory within the

 All Unix commands return a number between 0 and 255 which is called “exit code”.
 In case other numbers are returned, they are treaded module 256 (-10 is equivalent to 246, 257 is equivalent to 1).
 The exit-code 0 represents a success and non-zero exit-code indicates a failure.

 renku run is expected to return

 exit-code 0.
 If the command returns different exit code, you can specify them

 renku run.
 This means you cannot

 use the same file or directory as both an input and an output in the same step,